 Credit: Tourism Newfoundland & Labrador

-Celebrating the hard work of workers, Labour Day is last long weekend of summer.
-Take the weekend to rest, meet up with friends, and explore the city for some last minute summer fun.
-Have a fantastic Labour Day while you check out a few of the 20 activities listed below that you can do around St. John’s this Labour Day.
+Have a fantastic Labour Day while you check out a few of the activities listed below that you can do around St. John’s this long weekend.

 Details